Coopercoppers/PFN/README.md

 ### Custom Dataset
 We suggest that you use **PFN-nested** for other datasets, especially Chinese datasets.  **PFN-nested** is an enhanced version of PFN.
 It is better in leveraging entity tail information and capable of handling nested triple prediction.

+**---Usage**

-For usage, replace the files in the root directory with the files in the PFN-nested folder, then follow the directions in Quick Start.
+Replace the files (except for readme.md) in the root directory with the files in the PFN-nested folder, then follow the directions in Quick Start.

 **---Reasons for Not Using the Original Model**